A decade of N3Con!

-Now entering its eighth year, N3Con recognizes that the future of media is Asia.
+Now entering its tenth year, N3Con recognizes that the future of media is Asia.
 With our unique vantage point of East meets West, we bring together the cutting-edge concepts of blockchain, AI and social media and apply them to real-world issues we cover.

 With in-depth panels, workshops and lightning talks that hone in on the current Asian news environment, N3Con aims to prepare the next generation of journalists with a solid foundation that will allow them to evolve no matter how the technology changes.